pangpangxiong520/TITA_DEMO/README.md

 ```
 ## B.How to use TITA_C++_demo
 ## C.How to use Python_demo
-For more infomation, contact with me at email zuyixiong64@gmail.com!
+For more infomation, contact with me in email zuyixiong64@gmail.com!